Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 ON THE COUNTER: Any leftovers can be stored in either an airtight container or a Ziploc bag on the counter for 2 to 3 days.

-IN THE FRIDGE: You can store the lemon blueberry bread in the refrigerator for up to 1 week.
+IN THE FRIDGE: You can store the lemon blueberry loaf cake in the refrigerator for up to 1 week.

-IN THE FREEZER: Wrap your bread in plastic wrap and then in aluminum foil and store for up to 3 months.
+IN THE FREEZER: Wrap your blueberry and lemon loaf in plastic wrap and then in aluminum foil and store for up to 3 months.

 close up shot of a loaf of Lemon Blueberry Bread on a wooden board